Rancho San Bernardo (Soberanes): History

 The Soberanes family patriarch, José Maria Soberanes (1753-1803) accompanied the Portola expedition to San Francisco Bay in 1769.
 Soberanes married Maria Josefa Castro (1759-1822) and received Rancho Buena Vista.
 His sons Feliciano Soberanes (1788-1868) and Mariano Soberanes (1794-1859) were granted Rancho El Alisal in 1833.

-Mariano de Jesus Soberanes was a soldier and also held the office of alcalde in Monterey.
+Mariano de Jesus Soberanes was a soldier and also held the office of Alcalde of Monterey.
 Mariano Soberanes married María Isidora Vallejo (1791-1830) sister of General Mariano Guadalupe Vallejo.
 Their daughter, Maria Ygnacia Soberanes, married Dr. Edward Turner Bale grantee of Rancho Carne Humana.
 Mariano de Jesus Soberanes was granted the three square league Rancho San Bernardo in 1842.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim was filed with the Public Land Commission in 1853, and the grant was patented to Mariano Soberanes in 1874.

 In 1855, Francisco Rico, grantee of nearby Rancho San Lorenzo, bought all of Rancho San Bernardo.